 Gum disease is also known as periodontal disease, and is an infection of the gums surrounding your teeth.
 Gum disease is one of the top reasons for tooth loss in adults, and because it is virtually pain free, many patients do not know they have the disease.
-During each regular checkup, your hygienist will check for signs of periodontal disease.
+During each regular dental exam, your hygienist will check for signs of periodontal disease.

 What Causes Gum Disease?

 Gum disease is caused by a buildup of plaque (a sticky form of bacteria that forms on the teeth).
 If the plaque is not removed (by flossing, brushing, and regular dental checkups), it will continue to build up and create toxins that can damage the gums.
 Periodontal disease forms just below the gumline, and creates small pockets that separate the gums from the teeth.

 Periodontal disease has two stages: gingivitis and periodontitis.

 This is the early stage of gum disease, when the gums become red, swollen, and bleed easily.
 At this stage, the disease is treatable and can usually be eliminated by daily brushing and flossing.

 If left untreated, gingivitis will advance into periodontitis, and the gums and bone that support the teeth will become seriously and irreversibly damaged.
 Gums infected with periodontitis can cause teeth to become loose, fall out, or be removed by a dentist.

 Regular dental checkups and periodontal examinations are important for maintaining your health and the health of your smile.
 You don't have to lose teeth to periodontal disease, and by practicing good oral hygiene at home, you can significantly reduce your chances of ever getting gum disease.
 Remember to brush regularly, clean between your teeth, eat a balanced diet, and schedule regular dental visits to help keep your smile healthy.

 Read more about the diagnosis and treatment of gum disease.